The relevance of symbolic logic to other subjects

 Computers are logic machines in two senses: their electronic design follows basic principles of symbolic logic, and their programs are also based on principles of symbolic logic.
 More specifically, computer science is involved with symbolic logic in the following five ways:

-(1) The first programming language evolved from symbolic logic.
+(1) The first programming language evolved from a formal language for symbolic logic.

 (2) The electrical engineer who designs digital computers creates the machines' gates and networks according to the principles of propositional logic, that is, a two-valued Boolean Algebra.
 George Boole's work in his 1854 book The Laws of Thought is the common ancestor of propositional logic, of monadic predicate logic, of Boolean algebra, and of the circuit designs of digital electronic computers.